ice-wm/man/icesh.md

 ## COMMAND OPTIONS

-Command options are mutually exclusive.
-Only one command option can be specified per invocation.
-If no command option is specified, action argument parsing and processing is performed.
+A command option specifies the window or windows to which subsequent arguments apply.
+If no command option is given, but an argument does require a window then a selection crossbar is invoked to select the desired window interactively.
+Some arguments do not require this.

 - **-w**, **-window** _WINDOW\_ID_

     Specifies the identifier of the window, _WINDOW\_ID_, for which the action applies.
 Special identifiers are **root** for the root window and **focus** for the currently focused window.
-    When no _WINDOW\_ID_ or _WM\_CLASS_ is specified, a selection crossbar is invoked to select the desired window.

 - **-c**, **-class** _WM\_CLASS_

     Specifies the window manager class, _WM\_CLASS_, for which the action applies.
 If _WM\_CLASS_ contains a period, only windows with exactly the same _WM\_CLASS_ property are matched.
 If there is no period, windows of the same class and windows of the same instance (aka. _-name_) are selected.
-    When no _WINDOW\_ID_ or _WM\_CLASS_ is specified, a selection crossbar is invoked to select the desired window.

 - **-r**, **-root**